Multiqubit Rydberg Gates for Quantum Error Correction: Conclusion

-In this paper, we have presented the open-source Rydberg gate optimization package \texttt{RydOpt} that generates multiqubit Rydberg gate pulses described by analytic functions.
-The pulse complexity can be increased systematically by including more pulse parameters.
-We have analyzed three-qubit $\overline{\mathrm{CCZ}}$ and CZ-CZ-CZ gates and found that symmetric pulse ansätze allow us to describe nearly time-optimal and Rydberg time-optimal pulses with only a few parameters.
-The $\overline{\mathrm{CCZ}}$ gate in particular exhibits a Rydberg time that is only $\approx 30\%$ larger than the Rydberg time of a CZ gate and should therefore be possible to implement with a comparable gate fidelity.
-Multiqubit gates applied to atoms that are not arranged symmetrically are, in general, more complicated to realize than gates on symmetrically arranged atoms.
-The paper discusses that the respective gate pulses are more complex and exhibit larger Rydberg times.
-Moreover, we find that these gates are more sensitive to variations in interatomic distances.
 We describe how multiqubit gates are highly beneficial for measurement-free fault-tolerant QEC protocols.
 Even if CCZ gates exhibit error rates approximately four to five times larger than the two-qubit CZ gate error rate, they are more useful than decompositions of multiqubit gates into single- and two-qubit gates.
 For Floquet QEC, we have observed that the use of multiqubit gates may enable the implementation of convenient shuttling schedules, in which ancilla atoms are moved in a conveyor-belt fashion through the entangling zone containing all data atoms.
 The use of three-qubit gates reduces the circuit-level distance due to fault-tolerance-breaking errors; however, for experimentally motivated biased noise on two- and multiqubit gates, one may see an advantage in logical qubit performance for realistic physical error rates.
 Ultimately, physical error rates cannot be made infinitely small; therefore, the asymptotic scaling of the logical error rate is of rather theoretical interest only.
 Arbitrarily low logical error rates will be achieved at moderate physical error rates by scaling to large code distances.
 A better performance of the three-qubit gate implementation for relevant physical error rates may thus be more important than reaching the maximal possible circuit-level distance.

+One of the motivations for the development of measurement-free QEC protocols is that midcircuit measurements are still slow compared to quantum gate operations.
+In this context, it should be noted that atom shuttling is also considerably slower than gates.
+However, both the measurement-free QEC and the Floquet QEC protocols discussed in this paper involve significant shuttling moves, either to establish the required qubit connectivity or to move ancilla atoms into a dedicated measurement zone.
+The margin of benefit of these protocols will therefore depend on details such as shuttling times.
+Many applications, also beyond those discussed in this paper, would thus benefit from future research aimed at reducing the time overhead associated with atom shuttling.